-As has been already mentioned, both the H-1B visa and the employment based green card application processes are lengthy and involve significant information and documentation to be provided.
+In sum, both the H-1B visa and the employment-based green card application processes are lengthy and involve significant information and documentation to be provided.
 Confusing the process, or presenting insufficient or incorrect information can derail, prolong, or even lead to rejection of the applications.
 It can help significantly if you have the assistance of an experienced U.S. immigration attorney to advise and assist you with each step of the visa process.

 Over the past twenty years Mohammad (Mo) Ali Syed has developed a thriving immigration, litigation and international business practice.
 In Immigration Law, for individuals, his experience includes family-based immigration, sponsorship, fiancé visas, asylum, naturalization, and U.S. citizenship.
 He has obtained EB1 expedited green cards for aliens of extraordinary ability in the sciences, arts, education, business, and athletics.
 For businesses, Mr. Syed has vast experience with nonimmigrant and immigrant visas including H-1B, PERM (employment-based green cards), E1/E2 treaty traders and investor visas, L1 intracompany transfer visas, O, P, foreign professionals, and multinational managers and EB5 investor green cards.